 The NURS Key Investor Information Document, Supplementary Information Document and Scheme Particulars are available from Jupiter on request.
 The Jupiter Merlin Conservative Portfolio can invest more than 35% of its value in securities issued or guaranteed by an EEA state.
 The Jupiter Merlin Income, Jupiter Merlin Balanced and Jupiter Merlin Conservative Portfolios’ expenses are charged to capital, which can reduce the potential for capital growth.

 Get in touch

+This document is intended for investment professionals and is not for the use or benefit of other persons, including retail investors.
 This document is for informational purposes only and is not investment advice.
-We recommend you discuss any investment decisions with a financial adviser, particularly if you are unsure whether an investment is suitable.
-Jupiter is unable to provide investment advice.
 Past performance is no guide to the future.
 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
-The views expressed are those of the authors at the time of writing are not necessarily those of Jupiter as a whole and may be subject to change.
+The views expressed are those of the individuals mentioned at the time of writing are not necessarily those of Jupiter as a whole and may be subject to change.
 This is particularly true during periods of rapidly changing market circumstances.
-For definitions please see the glossary at jupiteram.com.
 Every effort is made to ensure the accuracy of any information provided but no assurances or warranties are given.
-Company examples are for illustrative purposes only and not a recommendation to buy or sell.
-Jupiter Unit Trust Managers Limited (JUTM) and Jupiter Asset Management Limited (JAM), registered address: The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ are authorised and regulated by the Financial Conduct Authority.
-No part of this document may be reproduced in any manner without the prior permission of JUTM or JAM.
-28358
+Holding examples are not a recommendation to buy or sell.
+Quoted yields are not guaranteed and may change in the future.
+Issued by Jupiter Unit Trust Managers Limited (JUTM), registered address: The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ which is authorised and regulated by the Financial Conduct Authority.
+No part of this document may be reproduced in any manner without the prior permission of JUTM.
+28357